-Fiore & Sons completed the demotion and removed 43,000 sq. yds.
-(35,953 sq m) of rotomilled asphalt in preparation for the site conditioning, grading, and paving completed by United Companies of Mesa County, headquartered in Grand Junction, Colo.
+Fiore & Sons completed the demotion and removed 43,000 sq. yd.
+(35,953 sq m) of roto-milled asphalt in preparation for the site conditioning, grading and paving completed by United Companies of Mesa County, headquartered in Grand Junction, Colo.
 United Companies employs approximately 400 workers.
 Between the dirt and paving crews, the company had approximately 20 workers on the Meeker Airport site.

 “We were responsible for base course and paving of the new runway and the overall construction of the large apron and taxiway,” said Jeff Boone, project manager of United Companies.
 “We needed to complete our portions of the combined projects within the eight-month timeline for the whole project, so our timing was tight.”

-The final International Roughness Index of the recently completed Meeker Airport runway surface is well within the FAA specifications.
-Both the dirt and paving crews of United Companies are pleased with the work they’ve completed on the now upgraded Meeker Airport.
+The final International Roughness Index of the recently completed Meeker Airport runway surface was well within the FAA specifications.
+Both the dirt and paving crews of United Companies were pleased with the work they’ve completed on the now upgraded Meeker Airport.

 As Boone said.
 “We can’t argue about the quality of the finished results…the smoothness of the runway pavement can speak for itself.”